George Greville, 2nd Earl of Warwick: Collector and Patron

 George Greville was arguably one of the greatest contributors to the Greville Collection at Warwick Castle.
 His greatest purchase was the infamous Warwick Vase, acquired from his Uncle Sir William Hamilton by 1778.
 Although he furnished the Castle with several works from Classical Antiquity, his principal interest was in portraits.
 He amassed in his own words a "matchless collection of pictures by Sir Peter Paul Rubens and Sir Anthony van Dyck", several of which are still in the collection at Warwick Castle.
 The first in-depth inventory of pictures dates from 1809, and records the wide range of pictures amassed by the Earl.
 However, it is still unclear which paintings were already in his father's collection, and exactly where he sourced the major works from.

+The Earl was also a significant patron of contemporary artists.
+According to his friend Olivia Wilmot Serres George had spent £100,000 on beautifying the castle and that 'at that period [before the Earl's bankruptcy] artists of celebrated fame were liberally supported at the castle, and generously remunerated for their labour'.

 He was patron to John Higton, it being thought that he was introduced to Higton by his brother Charles Francis Greville, the friend of Higton's patron Lord Sedley (Henry Venables-Vernon, 3rd Baron Vernon).
 However, it has only recently been understood that Greville's wife, Henrietta Vernon, was the half sister of John FitzPatrick, Lord Gowran (later 2nd Earl of Upper Ossory) via the first Marriage of her Mother (Lady Evelyn Leveson-Gower), and a cousin of Lord Sedley (later Venables-Vernon) via her father Richard Vernon.
 Therefore, Higton's portraits of Warwick Castle, combined with those of Dogs belonging to George Greville, Lord Sedley, and John Fitzpatrick, perhaps reflect a more intimate relationship with the family, and their circle, than was understood.

 He was also the first aristocratic patron to George Romney, from whom he commissioned several portraits of his children and two wives.
 He was most likely to have been introduced to Romney through Richard Cumberland (dramatist), and both probably encouraged him to depart on his travels to Italy in 1772.
 Although Greville had commissioned Romney to purchase paintings on his behalf in Italy, lack of pictures of quality meant that he returned empty handed.
 His brother Charles Francis Greville also sat to Romney, and introduced the artist to the muse Emma Hamilton.
 The offer of a studio in one of the towers of Warwick Castle was later turned down by the artist, who wished to remain in London.

+The Earl was also a patron of the artists John 'Warwick' Smith, John Westbrooke Chandler and George Augustus Wallis.